ph4nt0mbyt3/crtmonitor/README.md

 ```

 While crtmonitor is a powerful tool, it relies on crt.sh, a third-party service.
 As a result:
-Errors: Occasional errors or downtime from crt.sh could affect the tool's functionality.
+Occasional errors or downtime from crt.sh could affect the tool's functionality.